Guadalupe, Cáceres

 Guadalupe is a municipality of Spain located in the province of Cáceres, Extremadura.
-It has a total area of 68.19km2 and, as of 1 January 2021, a registered population of 1,822.
+It has a total area of 68.19 km2 (23¼ sq. mi.) and, as of 1 January 2021, a registered population of 1,822.
 The monastery of Santa María de Guadalupe is situated here.

 Geography

 The Guadalupe River has its origins near the town in the Sierra de las Villuercas.
-Its highest point, the Pico la Villuerca reaches an altitude of 1603 m.
+Its highest point, the Pico la Villuerca reaches an altitude of 1603 metres (5260 feet).